GenomicsAotearoa/hts_workshop_mpi/docs/level2/22_assembly_spades.md

 Once assembly is complete, we have a complex process of determining the quality of the assembly.
 How 'good' a genome is can be difficult to measure, but as we are mostly working with well characterised pathogens a good starting place is to compare our assembled genome with previously characterised members of the same species to see how well the conserved genomic features have been reconstructed by our assembly tool.

-You have been provided with a copy of the *Mycoplasmopsis bovis* PG45 genome in your `assembly_illumina/` folder, and this is the reference we will be comparing against, using a tool called [QUAST](https://github.com/ablab/quast).
+You have been provided with a copy of an *Mycoplasmopsis bovis* genome in your `assembly_illumina/` folder, and this is the reference we will be comparing against, using a tool called [QUAST](https://github.com/ablab/quast).

 Running `QUAST` is quite simple: